LuisTorres262/Wireshark-Lab/README.md

 </p>

 <h1>Wireshark - Using Wireshark to observe network traffic</h1>
-This is a lab where I use Wireshark to observe network traffic.
+This is a tutorial on how to use Wireshark and observe network traffic.

 <h2>Environments and Technologies Used</h2>